monkey-jsun/eroas/README.md

 - Insert EROAS USB drive into PC/MacBook and boot from USB drive.
     - Different machines have different methods for this step.
     - Refer to [a quick guide](https://www.acronis.com/en-us/articles/usb-boot/) and [a more comprehensive guide](https://neosmart.net/wiki/boot-usb-drive/)
 - First time booting up, you may need to set up wifi connection.
-On the top right corner, click an icon with 2 arrows.
+    - On the top right corner, click on an icon with 2 arrows to set it up.
-    - You only need to do this once for each new wifi network.
 - Click on the Electrum launcher icon on Desktop to run Electrum.
     - Firt time running, you will go through a setup process.
-- Follow Electrum GUI to set up your wallets and perform transactions accordingly
+- Follow Electrum GUI, set up your wallets, and perform transactions accordingly
 - Afterwards shut down the machine and unplug the USB drive.

+Note :
-Note - because we are using Tor networking with a very strict firewall, it might take up to 1 or 2 minutes for Electrum to make an initial connection to Electrum network.
+- In Tor networking mode, it may take up to 1 or 2 minutes for Electrum to make an initial connection to Electrum network.
+- USB drive has an FAT32 "EroasExport" partition, useful for importing/exporting data

 ### Build ISO image